 Subsidy for green roofs

 The European Union recognizes the importance of green roofs.
-Yet subsidy schemes are largely left to the member states themselves.
-Fortunately more and more European countries are also recognizing the importance of sedum roofs.
+However, subsidy schemes are largely left to the member states themselves.
+Fortunately more and more European countries are also recognizing the importance of green roofs.
 On this page we take a closer look at the European regulations concerning green roofs and explain which regulations already exist.

 European regulation green roofs

-In 2021, the European Commission adopted the new EU “Strategy on Adaptation to Climate Change,” a strategy outlining how Europe can adapt to (the effects of) climate change.
+In 2021, the European Commission adopted the new “Strategy on Adaptation to Climate Change,” a strategic outlining on how Europe can adapt to (the effects of) climate change.
 Green roofs are an important part of this strategy and Europe is urged to invest more in nature-based solutions, such as green roofs.
 According to the strategy, Europe must prepare its buildings for climate change, for example by local water storage to counter the ‘urban heat island effect’.
-This is an effect that occurs when there is little green space in a built environment, causing it to become very hot.
+This is an effect that occurs when there is little green space in an urban environment, causing it to become very hot.
 There are several programs running in Europe that provide subsidies for green roofs to help the strategy as well.

 Interreg